<img src="https://secure.tool3sign.com/182543.png" style="display:none;">

 Firefighting: Today's Reality

-In many organizations, operations is still largely reactive.
-Information is scattered across systems, processes are fragmented, and employees must manually connect the dots.
-There's little time for structural improvements or strategic oversight—even though the tools for proactive work are already available.
+In many organisations, operations remain largely reactive.
+Information is scattered across systems, processes are fragmented, and employees are left to connect the dots manually.
+This leaves little time for strategic oversight or long-term improvements, even though the tools to shift toward proactive operations already exist.

 Foresight: What AI Enables

-SAP is currently developing an AI solution to make this shift possible, with Joule at its core.
-Joule can be seen as a conductor: overseeing the situation, bringing together data, and having the right AI agent execute the right task.
+SAP is currently developing powerful AI capabilities to support this shift, with SAP Joule at the centre.
+Think of Joule as a conductor: bringing together data, monitoring the situation, and assigning the right AI agent to the right task at the right time.

-For customers using SAP's cloud solutions, Joule is already available—and SAP continues to expand its capabilities throughout 2025.
+For customers using SAP cloud solutions, Joule is already available, and SAP will continue expanding its capabilities throughout 2025.

 Joule, Your Helpful Colleague

-Or consider contract negotiations: Joule can suggest actions based on the content of the discussion and past outcomes.
+Or during contract negotiations, Joule can suggest next steps based on the discussion and historical data.

 Joule also adds value in customer service.
 Picture this: a customer calls with a problem.
-An employee listens, looks up the right info, and solves the issue.
-Multiple customers may call about similar issues.
-Joule learns from these interactions, identifies recurring problems and solutions, and proposes the appropriate next steps for similar future cases—quickly and consistently.
-Employees can spend less time searching and more time on the human connection.
+An employee listens and resolves the issue.
+Then, multiple customers call with similar problems.
+Joule learns from these interactions, identifies recurring patterns, and suggests consistent, effective solutions.
+This reduces time spent troubleshooting and frees up employees to focus on what matters most—the human connection.

 AI as a Colleague, Not a Replacement